Shyamji Krishna Varma: Paris and Geneva

 He arrived in Paris in early 1907 to continue his work.
 The British government tried to have him extradited from France without success as he gained the support of many top French politicians.
 Shyamji's name was dragged into the sensational trial of Mr Merlin, an Englishman, at Bow Street Magistrates' Court, for writing an article in liberators published by Shyamji's friend, Mr. James.

 Shyamji's work in Paris helped gain support for Indian Independence from European countries.
-He agitated for the release of Savarker and acquired great support all over Europe and Russia.
-Guy Aldred wrote an article in the Daily Herald under the heading of "Savarker the Hindu Patriot whose sentences expire on 24 December 1960", helping create support in England, too.
+He agitated for the release of Savarkar and acquired great support all over Europe and Russia.
+Guy Aldred wrote an article in the Daily Herald under the heading of "Savarkar the Hindu Patriot whose sentences expire on 24 December 1960", helping create support in England, too.
 In 1914 his presence became an embarrassment as French politicians had invited King George V to Paris to set a final seal on the Entente Cordiale.
 Shyamji foresaw this and shifted his headquarters to Geneva.
 Here the Swiss government imposed political restrictions during the entire period of World War I. He kept in touch with his contacts, but he could not support them directly.
 He spent time with Dr. Briess, president of the Pro India Committee in Geneva, whom he later discovered was a paid secret agent of the British government.